mattmakai/collab-conference-call/README.md

 INSTALLED_APPS += ( 'staff_directory', 'conference_call', )
 ```

-You'll also need 3 new variables so you can use the Twilio service:
+You'll also need 3 new variables in your local_settings.py so you can use
+the Twilio service:

 ```
 TWILIO_ACCOUNT_SID=''  # account sid from your Twilio user page goes here